tnguyen30/tnguyen30.github.io/voicechanger_page.md

 ### 4. Next step

 The mask is definitely needed to be redesigned to separate the speaker and the mic so they won't cause feedback.
-Another solution is that we can design a custom mask such as a robot mask for Halloween, which would be a fun experiment.
+Another solution is that I can design a custom mask such as a robot mask for Halloween, which would be a fun experiment.

 ### References